 Click the link to view the National Curriculum:

 The wider curriculum is built on the aim of developing pupils as confident thinkers, with the ability to pose questions, follow lines of enquiry and to broaden their thinking and horizons.
 Pupils engage in a half termly history or geography based topic and go on a learning journey to find out the possible answers to a big question.
-Global learning is weaved through each curriculum topic.

 Fundamental British values are also taught through the curriculum and each half termly topic is linked to focus British values.
+They are also supported though targeted circle times.

 Through studying a diverse range of artists in art and through weekly class assemblies linked to storybooks/quality texts, the school promotes equality and diversity.